transdigiware/blockchain/howto/ibp-console-build-network.md

   | | Peer identity |  peer1 | peer1pw | peer |
   {: caption="Table 4.
 Using your CA to register users" caption-side="bottom"}

 ### Creating the peer organization MSP definition
 {: #ibp-console-build-network-create-peers-org1}

 Now that we have created the peer's CA and used it to **register** identities for the `Org1` admin and for the peer we'll be associating with `Org1`, we need to create a formal definition of the peer's organization, which is known as an MSP.
 Note that many peers can belong to an organization. **You do not need to create a new organization every time you create a peer**.
 Because this is the first time that we go through the tutorial, we will create the MSP ID for this organization.
 During the process of creating the MSP, we will enroll the `org1admin` identity and add it to our Wallet.

 1. Navigate to the **Organizations** tab in the left navigation and click **Create MSP definition**.
-2. Enter `Org1 MSP` as the organization MSP display name and `org1msp` and as the MSP ID.
-If you want to specify your own MSP ID in this field, make sure to review the instructions in the tool tip.
+2. On the first panel, enter `Org1 MSP` as the organization MSP display name and `org1msp` and as the MSP ID.
+If you plan to specify an MSP other than `org1msp`, make sure to review the guidelines for MSP names in the tooltip.
+Click **Next**.
-3. Under **Root Certificate Authority details**, specify the CA you used to register the identities in the previous step.
+3. On the **Root Certificate Authority details** panel, specify the CA you used to register the identities for this organization.
 If this is your first time through this tutorial, you should only see one: `Org1 CA`.
+The CA root certificate and TLS CA root certificate are displayed.
+Click **Next**.
-4. The **Enroll ID** and **Enroll secret** fields below this will auto populate with the enroll ID of your CA admin: `admin`.
-However, using this identity would give your organization the same admin identity as your CA, which for security reasons is not recommended.
-Instead, select the enroll ID you created for your organization admin from the drop-down list, `org1admin`, and enter its associated secret, `org1adminpw`.
+4. On the **Admin certificates panel**, select the enroll ID you created for your organization admin from the drop-down list, `org1admin`, and enter its associated secret, `org1adminpw`.
 Then, give this identity a display name, `Org1 MSP Admin`.
 Note: the default display name for this identity is the name of your MSP and the word "Admin".
 If you select a different name for your MSP, that will be reflected in the default.
 5. Click the **Generate** button to enroll this identity as the admin of your organization and export the identity to the Wallet, where it will be used when creating the peer and creating channels.
 6. Click **Export** to export the admin certificates to your file system.
 As we said above, this identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
 If you change browsers, you will need to import this identity into your Wallet to be able to administer the peer.
 Click **Next**.
-7. Review the MSP details and when you are satisfied, click **Create MSP definition**.
+7. On the **Review MSP information** panel, make sure you have entered the correct information.
+When you are satisfied, click **Create MSP definition**.
+8. After the MSP has been created, click on the tile representing it.
+Then **download** the MSP to your local filesystem.
+You will need to send this MSP to all of the organizations the channels you join.

 Exporting your organization admin identity is important because you are responsible for managing and securing these certificates.
 If you switch browsers, you will need to import this admin identity otherwise you will not be able to operate Org1.
 {:important}